nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

 **Tip:**
-- A supplier has a default status of `active`
+- A supplier has a default status of `active`.
 - A supplier with an `inactive` status signifies that the supplier is not currently active for deliveries.
 However, marking an `active` supplier as `inactive` will not delete the delivery associated with the supplier from the delivery list or affect the delivery status in any way.